524D/mzrecal/README.md

 ```

 # Acknowledgements
-The recalibration algotithm was originally developed by Magnus Palmblad (see also
+The recalibration algorithm was originally developed by Magnus Palmblad (see also
 [recal2](http://www.ms-utils.org/recal2.html)).